Suraj151/esp8266-framework/README.md

   11  storage         filesystem up — SSH depends on it 12  web server      needs auth and storage
-  13  telnet, ssh     need network, storage and the CLI 14  cmd             last, so `srvc` sees a complete list
+  13  telnet, ssh     need network, storage and the CLI 14  cmd             last, so `service` sees a complete list
 ```

 Two things follow from that.
 A service started later may call into one started earlier; the reverse is not defined.
 And a service that needs another one in its *constructor* is relying on static-init order — move the lookup into `initService`.